PHHargrove/gasnet/docs/memory_kinds.md

 default segment mode, but can be specified explicitly at configure time using the `--enable-segment-fast` option.
-To be clear: `--enable-segment-large` and `--enable-segment-everything` configurations of ibv-conduit do not support the memory kinds work in this branch.
+To be clear: `--enable-segment-large` and `--enable-segment-everything` configurations of ibv-conduit do not support the memory kinds work in the current implementation.

 To the best of our knowledge, Mellanox currently disclaims support for GPUDirect RDMA on aarch64 (aka ARM64 or ARMv8) and NVIDIA does not support UVA on ILP32